Liquid-crystal polymer: Background

 Liquid crystallinity in polymers may occur either by dissolving a polymer in a solvent (lyotropic liquid-crystal polymers) or by heating a polymer above its glass or melting transition point (thermotropic liquid-crystal polymers).
 Liquid-crystal polymers are present in melted/liquid or solid form.
-In solid form the main example of lyotropic LCPs is the commercial aramid known as Kevlar.
-Chemical structure of this aramid consists of linearly substituted aromatic rings linked by amide groups.
-In a similar way, several series of thermotropic LCPs have been commercially produced by several companies (e.g., Vectra / Celanese).
+In solid form, the main example of lyotropic LCPs is the commercial aramid known as Kevlar.
+The chemical structure of this aramid consists of linearly substituted aromatic rings linked by amide groups.
+In a similar way, several series of thermotropic LCPs have been commercially produced by several companies.

 A high number of LCPs, produced in the 1980s, displayed order in the melt phase analogous to that exhibited by nonpolymeric liquid crystals.
 Processing of LCPs from liquid-crystal phases (or mesophases) gives rise to fibers and injected materials having high mechanical properties as a consequence of the self-reinforcing properties derived from the macromolecular orientation in the mesophase.

-Today, LCPs can be melt-processed on conventional equipment at high speeds with excellent replication of mold details.
-In fact, the high ease of forming of LCPs is an important competitive advantage against other plastics, as it offsets high raw material cost.
+LCPs can be melt-processed on conventional equipment at high speeds with excellent replication of mold details.
+The high ease of forming of LCPs is an important competitive advantage against other plastics, as it offsets high raw material cost.

-The class of polar and bowlic LCPs, with unique properties and important potential applications, remains to be exploited.
+Polar and bowlic LCPs, which have unique properties and potential applications, have not been widely produced for industrial purposes.